brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

       return layers
 ```

-As a next step, in our DeepSpeed initialization code, we must create a pipeline wrapper around our model, with one stage per every 2 blocks of computation, and this will be fed later to the `deepspeed.initialize()` as the `model` parameter.
-The epocs training loop is also reduced to a single `train_batch()` operation that performs forward pass, back propagation and gradient updates in a single code line:
+As a next step, in our DeepSpeed initialization code, we must create a pipeline wrapper around our model, with one stage per every 2 blocks of computation, and this will be fed later to the `deepspeed.initialize()` as the `model` parameter:
 ```python
 def get_model(criterion, vocab_size, pipeline_parallel_size=0):